Modding:Basics

 - Press Enter.
 The mod is available in the Starbound/mods/ folder as <modname>.pak.

-There are other places mods can be uploaded, or you can just share it with friends.
+You can uploaded mods to other places, or just share it with friends.
 What you do with your mod is up to you!

 - Chucklefish Forums - Starbound Modding